Do I Need an Injury Attorney or Can I Handle My Case Myself?

-For a small automobile accident case, a “fender bender” with a couple of visits to the doctor, I applaud you.
+For a small automobile accident case, a “fender bender” with a couple of visits to the doctor, I applaud you for attempting this yourself.
 In fact, if you called me, I would tell you how to conduct the case.

-Insurance companies want to save money; to pay as little as they can and put you through a process they choose to implement.
-It can be more painful than a day at the DMV, and they can string it out for months.
-Further, it’s not unusual for the insurer to grind you about the property damage, wage loss, and your collision coverage, liability, and your medical bills.
+Insurance companies want to save money, to pay as little as they can, and put you through a process they choose to implement.
+It can be more painful than a day at the DMV and they can string it out for months.
+Further, it’s not unusual for the insurer to grind on you about the property damage, wage loss, as well as collision coverage, liability, and your medical bills.

-There’s nothing more aggravating than going to your own doctor and having the Med Pay or other party’s insurance company tell you they’re not going to pay the bill.
-It happens in many cases, especially to people who have worse injuries.
+There’s nothing more aggravating than going to your own doctor and having your Med Pay or other party’s insurance company tell you they’re not going to pay the bill.
+It happens in many cases, especially to people who have major injuries.

 Doing an investigation on liability is always best.
-If you don’t, sometimes the witnesses have aligned against you because the insurance company was the first to talk to them.
-This biases them to the idea that you are out for money and not deserving.
+If you don’t do this, sometimes the witnesses have aligned against you because the insurance company was the first to talk to them.
+This biases the witnesses to the idea that you are out for money and you’re not deserving of any remuneration.
 It’s not a fun place to be.

 Did you know that you’re entitled to taxes and license fees and a portion of your DMV fees if your car is totaled?
 Insurance companies don’t often volunteer that fact to you.
 In some companies, the insurance adjuster is incentivized to obtain a cheaper settlement with you.

 Unless you’ve gone to the law library and looked at settlements, verdicts, and trial results, how will you know the value of your case?
-If you aim too high, you guarantee a trial; too low, you leave money on the table.
+If you aim too high, you guarantee a trial and if you aim too low, you leave money on the table.

 I can’t tell you the number of times I’ve gone to a mediation and the mediator is simply trying to close the case out without trying to be fair.
-Instead, I try to inspire the mediator to reach a reasonable number that I demand for the client rather than just any settlement.
+Instead, I try to inspire the mediator to reach a reasonable number that provides fair compensation for the client, rather than just any settlement.

 Finally, I will tell you that strength comes with early and thorough preparation.

-How do I know my method works and you get more money in your pocket?
-Studies show that lawyers get three times the net settlement for their clients, when compared to people who did it themselves without a lawyer.
-In our office, almost all of our business comes from your referrals.
-You will not refer a case to us if you felt you got little service and less money with our help than by pursuing the case yourself.
+How do I know my method works and you can get more money in your pocket?
+Studies show lawyers get three times the net settlement for their clients, when compared to people who did it themselves and without a lawyer.
+In our office, almost all of our business comes from client referrals.
+And clients wouldn’t refer others to us if they felt they received poor service, or received less money with our help rather than pursuing the case on their own.

-Don’t try and handle it yourself if you have an accident that has any kind of complexity to it, other than a few doctor visits.
-Call me at (949) 752-7474.
-We will join your team, and together, we can get you far more than you can get by yourself.
+Don’t try and handle it yourself if you have an accident that has any kind of complexity to it other than a few doctor visits.
+Call us at (949) 752-7474.
+We will join your team, and together, we can get you far more than you can get going at it alone.

 So, go on - call (888) 752-7474, or send over our free case